 M.P.A.
 Leadership in the Arts, Minor Equivalent: Art History, (University of Minnesota, 2008)

 2006 Smithsonian Latino Museum Studies Program (LMSP).
 Washington, DC.
-Fellowship, Selected nationally as a scholar on the interpretation and representation of Latino cultures in the arts.
+Fellowship, Selected nationally as a scholar on the interpretation & representation of Latino arts & culture.

 AWARDS / GRANTS

-2014 Next Step grant, ($5,000), Metropolitan Regional Arts Council (MRAC), Minneapolis, MN.
-Funded by McKnight Foundation for professional artistic achievement.
+2014 Next Step grant, Metropolitan Regional Arts Council (MRAC), Funded by McKnight Foundation for professional artists’ career development & achievement, Minneapolis, MN.

 91º Jornada Informativa del IME: Promotores Culturales, Funded by Consejo Nacional para la Cultura y las Artes (CONACULTA) to strengthen the promotion and diffusion of arts and culture programming by nationals who live in the United States.
 Selected nationally, March 14 -17, 2012